What is Doxycycline?

 Some people do not experience symptoms when they have chlamydia.
 It’s advised that men and women under 25 who regularly engage in unprotected sex get tested for chlamydia once a year.

-To get treatment for chlamydia, you need to provide a positive test result.
-You can get a test at your local sexual health clinic and upload the result for our clinicians to review.
-We also provide a testing service in partnership with a professional pathology lab.
-If our testing service returns a positive result we can offer you treatment.
+To get treatment for chlamydia, you need to provide us with a positive test result.
+You can get a test at your local sexual health clinic, or through your GP, and upload the result for our clinicians to review.
+If your test returns a positive result, we can offer you treatment.

-If your partner has tested positive for chlamydia you can order treatment without proving a test result for yourself.
-You’ll be able to purchase a combined test and treatment pack and provide us with a sample.
-You will not need to wait for the test result to come back before beginning your treatment .
+If your partner has tested positive for chlamydia you can start treatment without providing a test result for yourself.
+You don’t need to wait for the test result to come back before beginning your treatment.

 Doxycycline is also an anti-malarial treatment and is taken by those travelling to areas where there is a high risk of malaria.